-The towns of Ludlow and Hastings no longer exist!
+The towns of Ludlow and Hastings no longer exist today.

 4.12 Mother Jones, the Oxygen of Publicity.

 Mother Jones always did her best to spread information about the events, taking place in the these remote mines and mills and spoke in the most passionate and profane terms against the exploitation of workers and their children.
 Her colourful language continued to attract the interest of newspaper reporters; she was different to the “suits” of many other union leaders, her language was blunt and earthy, so she was able to promote nationwide awareness of the reasons for strikes and provide a graphic account of the exploitative working conditions.
 As a result, her name appeared in hundreds of articles and newspaper reports during the early twentieth century.